Understanding Pelvic Floor Disorders

 Don’t delay seeking treatment

 You don’t have to live with a pelvic floor disorder.
-Norton Women’s Pavilion offers a variety of treatment options to get you back to enjoying life.
+Norton Women’s Care offers a variety of treatment options to get you back to enjoying life.
 Talk with your primary care physician or OB/GYN about your symptoms.
 If you don’t have a doctor, call Norton Healthcare’s free physician referral service at (502) 629-1234.

 This fact sheet has been provided for informational purposes to better understand certain health topics.
 This information should not be taken as medical advice.
 Consult your physician for answers to questions about your health.